eli-carri/invisible-friend/README.md

 ## Google requeriments:

 It is necessary to have a Google Account, along with its App Password to send the emails.
-You can send a máximum of 2k emails per day.

-## Instructions:

-Just run __main__ file :D